 Spectra S2 Vs. Medela Pump In Style: Final Thoughts

-Both of these are top of the line double pumps.
+Both of these are a top of the line double breast pump.
 I doubt you will have regrets whichever one you decide to get.
 However, I would generally recommend the Spectra S2 pump, especially for first-time moms.

 For one thing, it is supposed to be a little bit gentler than the Medela, so it’s the better choice for women who have no experience with pumping and just generally have sensitive skin or breasts.
 But it also has a few other benefits, like the ever so helpful timer and nightlight.
-Additionally, it’s also a closed system pump, which means that it’s going to be slightly more hygienic to use than the Medela.
+Additionally, it’s also a closed system pump, which means that it’s going to be slightly more hygienic to use than the Medela Pump In Style.

-Even though it’s not really a portable pump, because of its large and bulky size, it is the better choice if you plan to use it at work simply because it is really quiet.
+Even though this closed system pump is not super-portable, because of its large and bulky size, it is the better choice if you plan to use it at work simply because it is really quiet.
 The Medela Pump In Style, on the other hand, has the benefit of being more portable – even the most basic version of the pump comes in a nifty little tote.
 Plus it is much smaller than the Spectra pump, which means that it will be that easier to carry it around.
-So, if portability is key, then Medela is your best bet.
+So, if portability is key, then Medela Pump In Style is your best bet.

 The Pump In Style is reported to be louder and a little bit more aggressive, but that doesn’t have to be a bad thing.
-Think about clogs – if you often deal with those, then I think the Medela would be the better choice since more pressure will get them out.
+Think about clogs – if you often deal with those, then I think the Medela Pump In Style would be the better choice since more pressure will get them out.